Making Up Waived & Excused Requirements

 solutions have been posted.

-The same makeup procedure (described below) applies for psets, exams
+The same makeup procedure (described below) applies for psets and the

 Students should arrange makeups with their team

 coaches.
-Makeups for excused classes beyond three, for Psets
+Makeups for excused classes beyond three and for

-and for midterms are expected within about a week after scores are
+PSets are expected within about a week after scores are released.

-released.
-Extensions beyond a week can be approved by team coaches,
+Extensions beyond a week can be approved by team coaches, but coaches

-but coaches have been instructed not to allow open-ended makeup
+have been instructed not to allow open-ended makeup submission.

 Writeups that do not reflect reasonable attention to the material